7h3Rabbit/StaticWebEpiserverPlugin/README.md

 Tells StaticWebEpiServerPlugin to use orginal resource url for resource name.
 _(If you also set `useHash` to true it will combine the two)_

+### `removeObsoletePages="true/false"` (default: `false`) ###
+Specifies if scheduled job should remove generated resources not being used by any generated pages anymore.
+_(Please note that enabling this can be dangerous as other files might be deleted if not setup correctly, backup everyhing before use)_

+### `RemoveObsoleteResources="true/false"` (default: `false`) ###
+Specifies if scheduled job should remove generated pages not represented in EpiServer anymore.
+_(Please note that enabling this can be dangerous as other files might be deleted if not setup correctly, backup everyhing before use)_

 ## AllowedResourceTypes Configuration ##
 With the `<allowedResourceTypes>` you can add, remove or change support for resource types.